glpaparelli/parallel-distributed-system/theory/pds-tldr.md

 **PEs** stands for **P**rocessing **E**lements.
 In the picture, we can see how Amdahl thinks in term of fixed size problem that can be sped up if we increase the number of workers, while Gustaffson thinks in term of how much more data we can compute in the same time by adding more workers.

-**It shows more generally that the serial fraction does not theoretically limit parallel speed enhancement, if the problem or workload scales in its parallel component.**
+**It shows more generally that the serial fraction of the program does not theoretically limit parallel speed enhancement if the problem or workload scales in its parallel components.**

 **Said easy:** Amdahl's Law limits the speedup because the size of the data that is used by the parallel part of the program remains constant.
-And the picture shows with more and more computing unit we will have that the time will be dominated by the serial part.
+The picture shows that with more and more computing unit we will have that execution time will be dominated by the serial part.
 Instead with Gustaffson we see how we can exploit parallelism to increase the size of the data (compute more stuff).
 ## Work-Span Model
 - **Component**: a part of our application that cannot be parallelized;